I love meeting young readers at my school visits!

 Recommended age groups for my books are as follows:

 - The Secret Lake – reading age 8-10 years, but enjoyed by younger and older!
-I normally present to Years 3 & 4, but sometimes Year 2 also
+I normally present to Years 3 and 4, but sometimes Year 2 also

 - Walter Brown and the Magician’s Hat – 7-9+ years (Yrs 2-4)

 Depending on class sizes and how many year groups I am seeing I can present to one or more classes together – or to several year groups in the hall.

 For Henry Haynes and The Great Escape I ask the children about visiting the library – and we talk about how librarians can help you find good books.
 We also talk about how much fun children’s writers can have making magic things happen – including children falling into books!
-I then read an excerpt from the book, holding up black and white illustrations from the interior.
+I then read an excerpt from the book, alongside slides of the illustrations.
 I then take questions.
 The session lasts around 35 minutes.